Thomas Powles, MD, MBBS, MRCP, discusses the rationale for the BISCAY trial and what questions still need to be answered.

 Combining nivolumab with the angiogenesis inhibitor tivozanib led to a high response rate and durable disease control in patients with metastatic renal cell carcinoma, a preliminary open-label study showed.

 The European Medicines Agency’s Committee for Medicinal Products for Human Use has adopted a positive opinion to recommend approval of the combination of avelumab and axitinib for the frontline treatment of adult patients with advanced renal cell carcinoma.

 Petros Grivas, MD, highlights the evolving role of immunotherapy in bladder cancer and ongoing research slated to further progress along.

-The FDA has approved the combination of nivolumab and ipilimumab as a frontline treatment for intermediate- and poor-risk patients with advanced renal cell carcinoma.
+The European Commission has approved the combination of pembrolizumab (Keytruda) and axitinib (Inlyta) for the frontline treatment of patients with advanced renal cell carcinoma.

-The European Medicines Agency's Committee for Medicinal Products for Human Use has recommended adding the option of a 4-week dosing schedule to the label for nivolumab for the treatment of patients with advanced melanoma and previously treated renal cell carcinoma (RCC).
+The European Medicines Agency's Committee for Medicinal Products for Human Use has recommended approval of pembrolizumab (Keytruda) in combination with axitinib (Inlyta) for the frontline treatment of patients with advanced renal cell carcinoma.